This progress report is the third in a series that document progress on EuDAP and EFAD’s strategic plan, adopted in 2015.

 Four hundred and sixty-six dietitians, from different European countries (see the countries list), completed the online questionnaire with questions regarding their activities in the year 2018.
 The respondents represented 30 different National Dietetic Associations and 31 Higher Education Institutes.

 EuDAP Survey 2019 confirmed that European dietitians are following the life-course approach to the prevention and control of diet-related NCDs and malnutrition in all its forms.
-As suggested by FNAP the approach starts by addressing maternal nutritional status and health before and during pregnancy and continues with proper infant feeding practices, including the promotion of breastfeeding.
-Action to encourage healthy diets for children, adolescents and young people are reinforced and sustained by the promotion of a healthy diet during the working life, nutrition for healthy aging and nutritional care for elderly people.
+As suggested by FNAP , the approach starts by addressing maternal nutritional status and health before and during pregnancy and continues with proper infant feeding practices, including the promotion of breastfeeding.
+Action to encourage healthy diets for children, adolescents, and young people are reinforced and sustained by the promotion of a healthy diet during the working life, nutrition for healthy aging, and nutritional care for older adults.

-Search for dietetic activities targeted to specific audience:
+Search for dietetic initiatives targeted to specific audience:

 EuDAP Survey 2019 results represent only a small number of projects being undertaken by dietitians in Europe but they already cover a range of activities from all EuDAP objectives

-Second EuDAP objective seems to be the main area of European dietitians work.
-In 2019 EuDAP survey we’ve collected 82 initiatives which aim was to support the society in healthy food choices through promotion, education and nutritional counseling.
+The second EuDAP objective seems to be the main area of European dietitians’ work.
+In the 2019 EuDAP survey we’ve collected 67 initiatives which aim was to support the society in healthy food choices through promotion, education, and nutritional counseling.

-Dietitians assigned 43 activities to the fifth EuDAP objective, which is consistent with FNAP objective of strengthening governance and networks.
+Dietitians assigned 31 activities to the fifth EuDAP objective, which is consistent with the FNAP objective of strengthening governance and networks.
 Dietitians initiate and take part in such activities both on the European and national arenas.

 The purpose of the EuDAP Survey is to ensure information exchange between the NDA’s and HEIs in different countries on how they are contributing to the EuDAP objectives whilst also encouraging a methodical approach to data collection and data storage and systematic analysis.
 EuDAP is designed to position dietitians as valuable and effective health professionals that can contribute to improved health outcomes across patient groups from birth to old age and noteworthy examples and projects from across the European Region have been identified in this report, to inform policy and practice.
 The capability and capacity for dietitians to make a difference in many countries and at local, national or European level is not always recognised or valued for many diverse reasons.
 EuDAP is therefore designed to be a mechanism for NDA’s to encourage and enable their dietitians to demonstrate to key stakeholders their ability to make a significant impact in a ‘political language’ recognised by governments, employers and others.